 Note: Liquids and solids don’t burn the way they are.
 They give off flammable vapors, depending on the temperature, that can ignite in the right concentrations.

-Therefore, we can see that flammable liquids are more dangerous and can catch fire more easily (at a lower temperature) than a combustible liquid.
-However, both flammable and combustible liquids can be a fire hazard, the distinction is how flammable and at what temperature.
+Therefore, we can see that flammable liquids are more dangerous and can catch fire more easily (at a lower temperature) than other liquids.
+However, both flammable and non-flammable liquids can be a fire hazard, the distinction is how flammable and at what temperature.

 Also read: Is Transmission Fluid Flammable?
 Yes and No…